phpinternalsbook/PHP-Internals-Book/Book/php7/extensions_design/hooks.rst

     }

-One downside of overwriting ``zend_execute_ex`` is that it changes the Zend Virtual Machine runtime behavior to use recursion instead of a hybrid mode that uses goto/switch.
+One downside of overwriting ``zend_execute_ex`` is that it changes the Zend Virtual Machine runtime behavior to use recursion instead of handling calls without leaving the interpreter loop.
 In addition a PHP engine without overwritten ``zend_execute_ex`` can also generate more optimized function call opcodes.

 These hooks are very performance sensitive depending on the complexity of code that wraps the original functions.